Special Educational Needs and Disabilities Department

 Some pupils in Key Stage 4 follow a reduced GCSE curriculum.
 These students have a access to different options including ‘Study Session’ or ‘Additional English and Maths’ allowing them to access more individual support, boost literacy and numeracy skills and manage GCSE work.

-The policies and processes we adhere to can be viewed or downloaded from the list below.
+The policies and processes we adhere to can be viewed or downloaded from the table below.

 At Marshland High School we believe in equal opportunities for all the children, irrespective of social background, culture, race, gender, physical disabilities or ability.
 It is our belief that they should provide a learning environment that is motivating, exciting and caring, in order for a child to develop a sense of high self-esteem and academic achievement and to be able to fulfil their potential.